-For the first many years as a publisher, you had one goal and only one goal: increase magazine subscriptions.
+For decades upon decades, circulation directors had one goal and one goal only: increase magazine subscriptions.

 - increasing digital magazine subscriptions

 - increasing fans on Facebook, followers on Twitter and engagement on everything else

 - … the list could continue forever to build a free and paid audience.